 When does Dermatomyositis Appear?

 You will usually know if a dog has it before the puppy becomes fully grown.
-Now, if you have a breed that is at risk, you’ll definitely wan to ask the breeder of the dog if he or she has any family medical history indicating that he or she may be at an increased risk for developing dermatomyositis.
+Now, suppose you have a breed that is at risk.
+In that case, you’ll want to ask the dog’s breeder if they have any family medical history indicating that they may be at an increased risk for developing Dermatomyositis.

-Why we here at IndulgeYourPet always recommend that you only adopt a dog (of any breed) after you’ve had the opportunity to “meet” his or her parents.
-This way you can avoid a lot of issues if it turns out that those parents aren’t 100% healthy.
+We here at IndulgeYourPet always recommend that you only adopt a dog (of any breed) after you’ve had the opportunity to “meet” their parents.
+This is why you can avoid many issues if it turns out that those parents aren’t 100% healthy.

 This is why…

-If you think your dog may be suffering from dermatomyositis (or any other medical condition for that matter), take him or her to a professional right away!
-Or as we like to say…
+If you think your dog may suffer from Dermatomyositis (or any other medical condition), immediately take them to a professional!
+O,r as we like to say…

 “When in doubt, have a vet check it out!”

-It could not only save your dog a lot of pain and suffering, it could also save you a whole lot of money in the long run!
+It could not only save your dog a lot of pain and suffering, but it could also save you a lot of money in the long run!

-Once your dog has been diagnosed by a vet, he or she will provide a treatment plan.
-This “treatment plan” will usually includes a combination of pentoxifylline, which is a drug to help with muscle pain, and prednisone, which can help with the skin.
+Once a vet has diagnosed your dog, they will provide a treatment plan.
+This “treatment plan” usually includes a combination of pentoxifylline, a drug to help with muscle pain, and prednisone, which can help with the skin.
+Your veterinarian may…

-Also recommend your dog take vitamin E, which is known to be good for the skin as well as recommended several “special” shampoos and creams to alleviate pain some of which may be “over the counter” products while others may require a prescription.
+Also, recommend your dog take vitamin E, known to be good for the skin, and several “special” shampoos and creams to alleviate pain, some of which may be “over the counter” products while others may require prescription.